This document describes how to sanitize existing Gmail accounts by

 The following diagram illustrates the process.
 Rectangular boxes on the Administrator side denote actions that a Cloud Identity or Google Workspace administrator takes; rectangular boxes on the User account owner side denote actions that only the owner of a consumer account can perform.

 The sequence of steps differs slightly depending on whether you want the owner of the Gmail account to switch to a managed user account or whether you simply want the account to give up its corporate email address.

 Encouraging a switch to a managed account

 If you want a user to switch to a managed account, create a user account for

-that user in Cloud Identity or G Suite.
+that user in Cloud Identity or Google Workspace.
 For the primary

 email address, use the email address that's used as an alternate email address